 A famous example of a medical error that qualifies as a never event happened to Saturday Night Live’s Dana Carvey in 2001.
 The comedian went into the hospital to have lifesaving bypass surgery.
 Things seemed to have gone smoothly until it was discovered, several months later, that the surgeon had performed the bypass on the wrong artery.
 Mr. Carvey sued the surgeon and the hospital for $7.5 million.
 Today, the National Quality Forum (NQF) identifies nearly 30 types of never events, grouped into seven categories.

 If you suspect that you’ve sustained an injury or lost a loved one due to a "never event" or any other type of medical negligence, you may be entitled to significant compensation.
 To find out more about your legal rights and options, consult an experienced Atlanta medical malpractice attorney.
 The attorneys at Grant Law Office have been successfully representing Georgia injury victims for over 35 years, and will put their extensive experience behind your claim.
-Call them, today, for a free consultation at (866) 249-5513 or (404) 995-3955.
+Call them, today, for a free consultation at (404) 995-3955.

 The following medical mistakes are considered never events:

 - Surgery performed on the wrong body part

 - Wrong surgical procedure performed on a patient